Microservice Pipelines – A Disruption in CI/CD

 With the traditional CI/CD practices, the new microservice pipeline drastically impacts the continuous integration step.
 We no longer need to perform a gigantic build with microservices, statically linking the entire application into a set of binaries.
 Those days are numbered.

-Instead, your microservice CI step will create and register a container image; dependency and security scanning will still be used.
+Instead, your microservice continuous integration step will create and register a container image, and dependency and security scanning will still be used.
 But once the container image is registered, it’s ready to go.
-No linking is required as microservices are dynamically called during runtime via APIs.

 The continuous integration shift